 - Connect your DualShock 4 controller with the USB cable.

 - Press the PS button on the center of the controller.

 There you have it!
-If your PlayStation is experiencing any issues that can't be solved in the normal startup, or it isn't booting normally, you can use safe mode to find more solutions.
+If your PlayStation is experiencing issues that just can't be solved in the normal startup or isn't booting like it used to, you can use safe mode to find more solutions.